solidsgroup/alamo/docs/source/Builder.rst

 This is an Alamo input file builder for the **Integrator::Flame** method.
 Enter values for the Alamo parameters, and an input file is generated at the bottom of this page.
 Required parameters are indicated with red inputs.
-Default valuers are indicated with placeholder values, and will not be included in the input unless you put it in specifically.
+Default values are indicated with placeholder values, and will not be included in the input unless you put it in specifically.

 .. warning::